webcc/cassandra-jpa/README.md

 ```

-### Implement your MetaModel class by extending the MetaModel or passing config as parameter
+### Implement your MetaModel class by extending the MetaModel

 If you need to override the default toRow, fromRow function of the MetaModel, you need to extend the MetaModel class.